Police: Man dies after accidental shooting in Hays

 WICHITA, Kan.
-(KSNW) — Officers from the Hays PD and deputies from the Ellis County Sheriff’s Office responded to a report of a shooting in the 4500 block of Larned Circle around 10:30 p.m. on Friday.
+(KSNW) — Officers from the Hays Police Department and deputies from the Ellis County Sheriff’s Office responded to a report of a shooting in the 4500 block of Larned Circle around 10:30 p.m. on Friday.
 When authorities arrived, they found a victim suffering from a gunshot wound.

 One of the victim’s roommates was in the front room preparing to make repairs to a firearm, according to investigators.
 They also say while the victim’s roommate was handling the firearm, the firearm was discharged, hitting the victim in the head.